CashMasterStone/Ai-Design_Ethics-NarrativeControl/ethics_narrative/compliance.md

 # Compliance & IP Rights Documentation

-**Authorship:**
+**Purpose & Research Methodology:**
+This repository documents independent research conducted solely by CashMasterStone, who is both the subject and lead scientist.
+The research utilizes a form of control studies to approach verifiable, empirical data collection over time.
+The methodology employed here does not follow traditional academic or scientific standards and may appear sporadic, scattered, or nonlinear.
+This is intentional and intrinsic to the research process; only through this unique approach does the research achieve its intended coherence and results.

+**Authorship & Ownership:**
-All content, documentation, code, and findings in this repository are the original work of CashMasterStone unless otherwise attributed.
+- All content, documentation, code, programming languages, research papers (including all iterations), findings, thought processes, lines of questioning, and any explicit or implicit correlations presented in this repository are the sole intellectual property of CashMasterStone, unless otherwise attributed.
+- Any creative solutions, machine code, or novel approaches developed as part of this project are owned exclusively by CashMasterStone.

 **IP Protection:**
-- All creative work, machine code, and documentation are protected by copyright, trademark, and trade secret law.
+- All original work is protected under copyright, trademark, patent, and trade secret law.
-- Unauthorized use, distribution, or reproduction of any portion of this repository is strictly prohibited.
+- Unauthorized use, reproduction, or distribution of any portion of this repository—including ideas, questions, research methods, or correlations—is strictly prohibited.

 **Compliance Checklist:**
 - [ ] All documentation and logs reflect accurate project status and authorship.